benjamin-korobkin/Warriors-of-Tanach/README.md

 # Warriors of Tanach

-A fast, competitive digital card game built around characters from Tanach, with a primary focus on Shoftim and Melachim.
-Inspired by games like *Marvel Snap*.
+A short, quick, competitive digital card game built around characters from Tanach.
+Gameplay inspired by games like *Marvel Snap*.

-Play online or download (Windows, Mac, Android): https://korben12.itch.io/warriors-of-tanach
+Play online:
+https://korben12.itch.io/warriors-of-tanach

 (The game is in active development.)